highbyte/dotnet-6502/tools/vscode-extension/README.md

-# 6502 Debugger for dotnet-6502
+# 6502 debugger for dotnet-6502

-A Visual Studio Code extension for debugging 6502 assembly source and machine code programs using the dotnet-6502 emulator.
+A Visual Studio Code extension for debugging 6502 assembly source and machine code programs using the `dotnet-6502` emulator from <https://github.com/highbyte/dotnet-6502>.

-> There is also a built-in simpler [machine code monitor](../../doc/MONITOR.md) in the emulator itself that can be activated with F12 (or pressing the Monitor button).
-It has less features than the VS Code extension described here.
+> _In the `dotnet-6502` emulator there is also a built-in simpler [machine code monitor](https://github.com/highbyte/dotnet-6502/blob/master/doc/MONITOR.md) in the emulator itself that can be activated with F12 (or pressing the Monitor button).
+It has less features than this VS Code extension._

 ## Installing the VSCode extension from the Marketplace